ucrdatacenter/ucrdatacenter.github.io/courses/SSCPOLI302/workshop1.md

     group_by(member_capacity) |>
     summarize(nr = n())

-#Make the data more informative by incorporating the political groups
+#Make the data more informative by showing the role counts per political group
 group_roles <-
     Meetings_compl |>
     group_by(member_capacity, political_group) |>